World Mission Sunday, organized by the Propagation of the Faith

 The theme of this year’s World Mission Day

-On World Mission Day, which we celebrate each year on the penultimate Sunday of October, we recall with gratitude all those men and women who by their testimony of life help us to renew our baptismal commitment to be generous and joyful apostles of the Gospel.
-Let us remember especially all those who resolutely set out, leaving home and family behind, to bring the Gospel to all those places and people athirst for its saving message.
+By its very nature, the life of faith calls for a growing openness to embracing everyone, everywhere.
+On World Mission Day, which we celebrate on the weekend of Octover 18-19 this year, we recall with gratitude all those men and women who by their testimony of life help us to renew our baptismal commitment to be generous and joyful apostles of the Gospel.

 Staff